KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 <div markdown="1" class="typewriter">
 .nlp.cluster   **Clustering functions**
 \  Markox Cluster algorithm
     [MCL](#nlpclustermcl)               Cluster a subcorpus using graph clustering

-\  Summarizing Cluster algorithm [summarize](#nlpclustersummarize)  Uses centoid values in order to cluster similar documents together
+\  Summarizing Cluster algorithm
+    [summarize](#nlpclustersummarize)         Uses centroid values in order to cluster similar documents together

 \  K-means clustering
     [kmeans](#nlpclusterkmeans)            K-means clustering for documents

 \  Bisecting K-means
     [bisectingKMeans](#nlpclusterbisectingkmeans)   Uses K-means repeatedly to split the most cohesive clusters into two clusters

 \  Radix algorithm
     [fastRadix](#nlpclusterfastradix)         Uses the Radix algorithm and bins by the most significant term [radix](#nlpclusterradix)             Uses the Radix algorithm and bins are taken from the top 3 terms of each document

-\  Grouping documents to centroids [groupByCentroids](#nlpclustergroupbycentroids)  Documents matched to their nearest centroid
+\  Grouping documents to centroids
+    [groupByCentroids](#nlpclustergroupbycentroids)  Documents matched to their nearest centroid

 \  Cohesion
-  [MSE](#nlpclustermse)  Calculate the cohesiveness as measured by the mean sum of squares
+    [MSE](#nlpclustermse)               Calculate the cohesiveness as measured by the mean sum of squared error
 </div>

 Following the application of [data-processing procedures](preproc.md), it is possible to apply clustering methods to text.